lancedaniel/Certification-/README.md

 # Certification-
-Certificates that I have received throughout the years (included in my github and LinkedIn):
+Certificates that I have received throughout the years (Alphabetical order -- included in my github and LinkedIn):

 - CyberOps Association certificate
 - Google IT Support Professional